JamesLavin/jimmy_jukebox/README.markdown

 ## DESCRIPTION

-JimmyJukebox enables you to: 1) Download wonderful old jazz and classical music; and, 2) Play it and your other music.
+JimmyJukebox enables you to: 1) Download wonderful bluegrass, classical and jazz music; and, 2) Play it and your other music.

 JimmyJukebox plays MP3/OGG songs in random order.
 You can pause/unpause a playing song, skip a song, or quit.
 By default, JimmyJukebox will play all .mp3 and .ogg files in your `~/Music` directory tree (including subdirectories).
 You can specify a different top music directory by passing a directory name as a command line parameter (example: `play_jukebox ~/Music/JAZZ`).
 Or you can pass the name of a text file containing a list of directory names.

 JimmyJukebox also enables you to download thousands of great jazz performances by Art Tatum, Artie Shaw, Bennie Moten, Benny Goodman, Billie Holiday, Bix Beiderbecke, Cannonball Adderley, Charlie Christian, Charlie Parker, Clifford Hayes, Coleman Hawkins, Count Basie, Dizzy Gillespie, Django Reinhardt, Duke Ellington, Earl Hines, Fletcher Henderson, James P Johnson, Jelly Roll Morton, John Coltrane, King Oliver, Lionel Hampton, Louis Armstrong, Miles Davis, the Original Dixieland Jazz Band, Oscar Peterson, Red Norvo, and Sidney Bechet.

-I've recently begun enabling downloading of classical music performances, starting with Bach, Beethoven, Brahms, Chopin, Haydn, Mendelssohn, Mozart, Ravel, Schubert and Vivaldi.
+You can also download wonderful old classical music performances composed by Bach, Beethoven, Brahms, Chopin, Haydn, Mendelssohn, Mozart, Ravel, Schubert and Vivaldi.
 (You have my 6-year-old son to thank for the classical music.
-When this was all jazz, he asked whether I had any Beethoven.
+When JimmyJukebox was all jazz, he asked whether I had any Beethoven.
 After I added Beethoven and Haydn, I expected he would be pleased.
 Instead, he asked, "but do you have any Mozart, Vivaldi or Bach?"
 He even used the German pronunciation of Bach!
-He attends an awesome school that teaches him such things!)
+He attends an awesome school that teaches such things!)

+And I've started adding another truly American music, bluegrass, starting with greats Earl Scruggs (and Lester Flatt) and Bill Monroe.

 ## REQUIREMENTS